What Should a 3–6 Month Old Wear to Bed at 27°C?

 Layering for 27°C in a tropical Australian home

 Darwin's housing stock spans a wide range.
 Newer homes — built after the 1990s cyclone rebuilding era — typically have split-system air conditioning in bedrooms and good ceiling insulation.
 Set to 24–25°C overnight, the 0.2 TOG combination covers the room comfortably.
 Older government housing and pre-1980s elevated homes have less insulation and may rely on ceiling fans and louvred windows — effective in the dry season, less effective in the build-up and wet season when overnight humidity prevents meaningful cooling.
-If the room can't reach 26°C or below, that's when the answer shifts from "manage with the bag" to "escalate to your child health nurse."
+If the room can't reach 26°C or below, that's when the answer shifts from "manage with light clothing" to "escalate to your child health nurse."

 The overnight pattern that doesn't exist anywhere else

 In every other temperature page in this series, the overnight shift story involves some kind of cooling: Melbourne's cool change, Canberra's heating cycling off, the Wollongong sea breeze.
 Darwin in the build-up has no overnight cooling.
 The outdoor temperature at 4am in Darwin in November is typically 25–27°C — almost identical to the bedtime reading.
-A room that starts at 27°C in Darwin does not naturally fall to 24°C by midnight.
+A room that starts at 27°C in Darwin does not fall to 24°C on its own by midnight.

 This is different from the Perth summer pattern at 25°C, where the Fremantle Doctor sea breeze provides genuine outdoor cooling from late morning, and even uncooled bedrooms typically see some overnight drop as the house releases daytime heat.
 Darwin's build-up nights are persistently warm — the combination of high overnight temperatures and high humidity means a room without active cooling does not recover during the night.